Ascend/ascend-deployer/README.en.md

 - To configure a proxy or modify the configuration file to download required OS components, edit the **downloader/config.ini** file.
 For details, see <a href="#config">Configuration Description</a>.
 - The offline installation tool provides the source configuration file.
 The Huawei source is used by default.
 Replace it as required.
 For details, see <a href="#sourceconfig">Source Configuration</a>.
 - The downloaded software is automatically stored in the **resources** directory.
+- After the installation, it is recommended to uninstall the third-party components such as GCC and G + + that may have security risks in the system.
 ### Download
 - Windows
     1. Python 3 is required in Windows.
 Python 3.7 or later is recommended.